AgileVentures/av-static-website/source/blog_articles/2018-01-16-av-ecosystem-review-damned-javascript-acceptance-tests.html.markdown

     And I should see myself in the premium members list             # features/step_definitions/premium_steps.rb:75
 ```

 So my hypothesis is that the request to check the profile page is going through so fast that the request for data about the user is coming back before the update has taken place.
 The changes I've made mean the update does take longer.
-If my hypothesis is true, the question is how to make sure that the cuke step to look up the profile page waits until the previous operation has executed.
+If my hypothesis is correct, the question is how to make sure that the cuke step to look up the profile page waits until the previous operation has executed.
 It occurs to me that Cucumber steps that hit a new endpoint on the server can be treated almost like fire and forget operations.
 Makes me think of JavaScript non-blocking activity.
 Maybe this isn't at all about JavaScript, sorry JavaScript.
 Maybe the check that I have `"Then I should see "Premium Member"` is passing too quickly?
 Strange though, I'm pretty sure that page won't have Premium Member in it until the transaction has gone through, but is the database in a separate thread?
-I didn't think the page would update until the database action completed, but I guess that we go to the create method in the subscriptions controller via a redirect that's triggered from our javascript stripe form ...
+I didn't think the page would update until the database action completed, but I guess that we go to the create method in the subscriptions controller via a redirect that's triggered from our javascript Stripe form ...

 So I change the step to be `Then I should see "Thanks, you're now an AgileVentures Premium Member"`, which really can't display until the create method has completed, but I get the same error.
 Nice hypothesis, but not supported by the data ... hmm, so I create a new step that will check the member status has changed under the hood: